-informed decision-making relating to a Program's E&S e Strengths Weakness/Gaps Opportunities/Recommendations SOCIAL MANAGEMENT The legal framework at national and state level is robust and the utilities take cognizance of it in its systems and practices.
-DoE has the legal authority and backing for aggregating, developing, mainstreaming, and monitoring E&amp;S policies, systems, and reporting mechanisms.
+informed decision-making relating to a Program's E&S effects.
+Strengths Weakness/Gaps Opportunities/Recommendations SOCIAL MANAGEMENT The legal framework at national and state level is robust and the utilities take cognizance of it in its systems and practices.
+DoE has the legal authority and backing for aggregating, developing, mainstreaming, and monitoring E&S policies, systems, and reporting mechanisms.
 There are multiple systems for GRM within the state and the sector to ensure citizens, staff and other stakeholders can launch complaints and feedback and seek redressal Himachal Pradesh's Swaran Jayanti Energy Policy 2021 has limited approach to Social Risk management.
-The current practices of E&amp;S are utility and project centric where the donor requirements take precedence rather than a unified/integrated policy and systems for the sector.
+The current practices of E&S are utility and project centric where the donor requirements take precedence rather than a unified/integrated policy and systems for the sector.
 At present DoE does not have any systems to monitor if screening and scoping are done by Power Utilities/Departments at project levels.
 The officials have additional charge of social management, and the capacity development portfolio is not systematized for developing adequate skills in performing the responsibilities.
-Available documentation makes it difficult to track accessibility, efficiency and effectiveness of the GRM As a nodal agency, DoE to map the existing E&amp;S systems and procedures across utilities for an integrated framework, develop or augment capacities and set up reporting/monitoring mechanisms to track implementation and results A sector-wide cumulative impact assessment to identify the strengths and gaps as well as inform the overall development of systems for E&amp;S risk management.
-Existing Institutional support needs to be augmented with resources for personnel, funds, expertise, and overall support to meet the requirements of E&amp;S issues Strengths Weakness/Gaps Opportunities/Recommendations ENVIRONMENTAL MANAGEMENT DoE have adequate legal framework and also regulatory authority to discharge its duty as nodal agency for the P4R.
-DoE provides policy support for developing and executing the projects and Individual Power Utilities/Departments have their own systems of DoE does not have an umbrella E&amp;S framework for different levels of DoE but has regulatory authority to discharge its duty as nodal department for the P4R.
-There is a need to develop an all inclusive environmental monitoring and management Manual should be attempted, incorporating tracking tools from project preparation to implementation to post commissioning monitoring of each power utility and their projects segregating in to (a) transmission &amp; Distribution, (b) Generation, (c) Trading and new initiatives on hydro like bundling and (d) other renewable projects by HIMURJA or others.
+Available documentation makes it difficult to track accessibility, efficiency and effectiveness of the GRM Swaran Jayanti Energy Policy 2021 to cover Social Risk managemen more comprehensively and effectively.
+As a nodal agency, DoE to map the existing E&S systems and procedures across utilities for an integrated framework, develop of augment capacities and set up reporting/monitoring mechanisms to track implementation and results A sector-wide cumulative impact assessment to identify the strength and gaps as well as inform the overall development of systems for E&R risk management.
+Existing Institutional support needs to be augmented with resource for personnel, funds, expertise, and overall support to meet the requirements of E&S issues Develop guidelines, procedures, and indicators to track performance on overall social risk management, land management, benefit sharing stakeholder engagement, labour law compliance, social inclusion gender mainstreaming and capacity development An integrated GRM which uses multiple mediums (phone, postal email, mobile app, face to face) to launch complaints, track them, have a responsibility matrix, escalation mechanism, redressal timelines and closure protocols.
+Strengths Weakness/Gaps Opportunities/Recommendations ENVIRONMENTAL MANAGEMENT DoE have adequate legal framework and also regulatory authority to discharge its duty as nodal agency for the P4R.
+DoE provides policy support for developing and executing the projects and Individual Power Utilities/Departments have their own systems of screening and scoping, but the adoption of a DoE does not have an umbrella E&S framework for different levels of DoE but has regulatory authority to discharge its duty as nodal department for the P4R.
+There is a need to develop an all inclusive environmental monitoring and management Manual should be attempted, incorporating tracking tools from project preparation to implementation to post commissioning monitoring of each power utility and their projects segregating in to (a) transmission & Distribution, (b) Generation, (c) Trading and new initiatives on hydro like bundling and (d) other renewable projects by HIMURJA or others.